Hack For Budget Conscious Students: How to Do Your Laundry While Saving Money

 How to Remove Stubborn Stains

-For really stubborn stains: add half a cup of baking soda (which is bicarbonate of soda if you are a Brit!) into your washing machine.
+For really stubborn stains: add half a cup of baking soda (which is bicarbonate of soda in British English!) into your washing machine.

 You can add it into the washing machine drawer in the prewash section, or straight into the drum with your laundry.